 - (i) What the Company aims for - The Company publishes its business philosophy on its website and in the corporate profile section.
-It presents its business strategies and plans in its Securities Report. - (ii) Fundamental concept and policy on corporate governance - As described in the "1.1 Fundamental concept" section of this report. - (iii) Policy and procedure for the Board of Directors to determine the remuneration for senior management executives and directors.

-Our basic policy on the remuneration for directors is to ensure that it: i) sufficiently enhances their intent and motivation to improve the Group's corporate performance; ii) can be explained reasonably to internal and external stakeholders; iii) allows the Group's senior management executives who are diverse, including in nationality, to have a sense of unity; and iv) helps raise the Group's enterprise value in a sustained manner.
+It presents its business strategies and plans in its Securities Report. - (ii) Fundamental concept and policy on corporate governance - We describe the fundamental policies about corporate governance measures as well as the fundamental concept for the corporate governance in the "State of Corporate Governance" of the Securities Reports and the "1.1 Fundamental concept" section of this report. - (iii) Policy and procedure for the Board of Directors to determine the remuneration for senior management executives and directors. - Our basic policy on the remuneration for directors is to ensure that it: i) sufficiently enhances their intent and motivation to improve the Group's corporate performance; ii) can be explained reasonably to internal and external stakeholders; iii) allows the Group's senior management executives who are diverse, including in nationality, to have a sense of unity; and iv) helps raise the Group's enterprise value in a sustained manner. - The remuneration plan for directors not serving concurrently as Audit & Supervisory Committee members consists of basic remuneration, annual deferral for retirement remuneration, short-term incentive bonus, and long-term incentive (stock-based remuneration).
+The basic remuneration for directors is determined by the

-The remuneration plan for directors not serving concurrently as Audit & Supervisory Committee members consists of basic remuneration, annual deferral for retirement remuneration, short-term incentive bonus, and long-term incentive (stock-based remuneration).
-The basic remuneration for directors is determined by the Chairman & President CEO who is so delegated by the Board of Directors following deliberations done at the Remuneration Advisory Committee in comprehensive consideration of individual directors' duties and achievements and the remuneration levels for comparable duties in the markets.
+Chairman & President CEO who is so delegated by the Board of Directors following deliberations done at the Remuneration Advisory Committee in comprehensive consideration of individual directors' duties and achievements and the remuneration levels for comparable duties in the markets.
 For annual deferral for retirement remuneration, an amount equivalent to 10% of a director's basic remuneration is deferred and a cumulative amount of deferral is computed and paid out at retirement.
 Short-term incentive bonus is a type of bonus for which a standard bonus amount is set at 20% to 50% or so of the director's basic remuneration in accordance with his/her responsibilities, and an actual bonus amount is determined to be a minimum of 0% and up to a maximum of 200% of the director's standard bonus amount in consideration of his/her contribution to corporate performance for each fiscal year.
 The targets for corporate performance contribution are set for the Company as a whole, the unit (in the charge of each director) and the director respectively at 20% to 100%, 0% to 60% and 0% to 20% on a responsibility basis.
 The amounts of bonuses for directors are determined by the Chairman & President CEO who is so delegated by the Board of Directors following deliberations done at the Remuneration Advisory Committee.
 An evaluation of corporate performance contribution, as set forth above, targets not only the single-year corporate performance for a given target year but also activities in the year among contribution activities to raise the Group's enterprise value from a medium- to long-term perspective.
 Long-term incentive (stock-based remuneration) takes the form of restricted stock unit (RSU).
 Each director's RSU entitlement is determined three years or more after unit vesting from a perspective of long-term incentive intended to help raise the Group's enterprise value in the medium- to long-term, following which the Group grants 50% of the RSUs in the form of shares and the remaining 50% in the form of cash.
 The amounts of RSUs for directors are determined by the Chairman & President CEO who is so delegated by the Board of Directors following deliberations done at the Remuneration Advisory Committee in comprehensive consideration of individual directors' duties and achievements and the remuneration levels for comparable duties in the market.